Tarik El Taib

-Tarek Al Taib (طَارِق إِبْرَاهِيم مُحَمَّد التَّائِب; born 28 February 1977) is a Libyan football midfielder.
+Tarek Ibrahim Mohammad Al Taib (طَارِق إِبْرَاهِيم مُحَمَّد التَّائِب; born 28 February 1977) is a Libyan football midfielder.

 Club career

 Al-Taib began his career in Libya with Al Ahli Tripoli.
 In his first year, he played 26 matches and scored 11 goals, coming third in the 1997–1998 Libyan Player of the Year award.
 He then went on to win the award five times in 1999, 2000, 2002, 2003 and 2005.
 On 6 September 2013, he signed a one-year contract with Oman Professional League club Al-Suwaiq Club.
 El Taib played professionally in Turkey and Tunisia.

 Offers

 In 1995, a scout sent from Juventus went to Libya to search for young potential, he chose Tariq Al Taib and he went with him to Italy and trained with Juventus for a month.
 Juventus were impressed and decided to buy him, but the Libyan Football Federation did not grant him a license to play in Italy.
 In 2000, he went to West Ham United and played with them in a friendly match against Arsenal which ended with Arsenal winning 2–1, in which Tariq Al Taib scored West Ham's goal.
 Arsenal were interested in buying him but again, he was unable to get a license to play in England.
 In 2003, after a friendly match against Argentina, in which Tariq Al Taib put in a strong performance and scored a remarkable goal, receiving a pass from a team-mate near the corner post, running down the wing past two players and then scoring at nearly a 180-degree angle.
 He then received an offer from the Spanish club Valencia but the Libyan authorities restricted his potential career at the highest level.